- Is personally and professionally interested in being a good advisor.

-- Knows how and when to make referrals and is familiar with referral sources available to student on the campus; when referrals are needed, has the student contact the referral source in his/her presence.
+- Knows how and when to make referrals and is familiar with referral sources available to students on the campus; when referrals are needed, has the student contact the referral source in their presence.

 - Does not make decisions for students, but helps students make their own decisions.

-- Attempts to understand students’ concerns from a student point of view, and focuses on advisees’ strengths and potentials rather than limitations.
+- Attempts to understand students’ concerns from a student point of view, and focuses on advisees’ strengths and potential rather than limitations.